department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/national-testing-program.md

 concurrence: complete
 ---

-If you have to pay for a test(s) as part of the application process for college or other training, VA may pay you back.
+If you have to pay for a test(s) as part of the application process for college or other training, we may pay you back.

 <div class="call-out" markdown="1">

 ### Can I get paid back for exam fees?

-You can get paid back for the cost of exams if you are a Veteran or Servicemember and you're eligible for the GI Bill.
+You can get paid back for the cost of exams if you are a Veteran or Servicemember and you qualify for the GI Bill.

 ### Who's covered

-Veterans
+- Veterans
-Servicemembers
+- Servicemembers
 </div>

 ### What kind of benefits can I get?